Browse through hundreds of SETU student and graduate stories on our student stories news section or under Stories on the relevant course page

 I was always interested in studying Exercise Science but was never certain if I wanted to live away from home or not.
-When the course became available at WIT I knew that was where I wanted to study.
+When the course became available at SETU I knew that was where I wanted to study.
 The idea of having much smaller numbers in lectures and tutorials and knowing that lecturers would be much more available and approachable made me feel much more comfortable and confident about going to college.

 Did you always know this was the course you wanted to do?

 I guess like all students in secondary school I was always jumping around between courses but I always knew that I wanted to study a sports based course.
-After going to the WIT open day and listening to the talk on this course it more or less clarified that this was definitely the course for me.
+After going to the SETU open day and listening to the talk on this course it more or less clarified that this was definitely the course for me.

 What words of advice do you have for new students?